Policies for Students

 College bills are due in full on or before the first day of class each term, unless a payment plan has been authorized by the Business Office at least two weeks prior.

 Registration may be refused for any student whose previous term account is not in good order.
 No refund of charges will be made to any student suspended or dismissed from the college.
 Registration may be cancelled for any student who is delinquent in his/her payments.

 A late fee of $15 per month will be added to all unpaid accounts in the event that amounts due and owed to the college are not paid in full when due.
-At the discretion of the administration of Doane College, a student may be suspended for non-payment of his/her debts.
-A transcript or diploma is not issued to a student who has failed to pay off any debts to Doane College.
+At the discretion of the administration of Doane University, a student may be suspended for non-payment of his/her debts.
+A transcript or diploma is not issued to a student who has failed to pay off any debts to Doane University.
 At the discretion of college administration, a transcript may be released for a currently enrolled student entering graduate or a professional school who has a balance on his/her account, provided the student is current with the payment plan.